Peter Bowen

-Peter Bowen was an American writer born May 22, 1945, and died April 8, 2020.
+Peter Bowen (May 22, 1945 – April 8, 2020) was an American writer born May 22, 1945, possibly in Atlanta, Georgia, where he was adopted by Keith and Marie Elizabeth (Theim) Bowen.
+He died April 8, 2020 in Livingston, Montana.

-He lived in Livingston, Montana and had worked as a cowboy, hunting and fishing guide, folksinger, poet, essayist, and novelist.
+He lived in Livingston, Montana, and had worked as a cowboy, hunting and fishing guide, folksinger, poet, essayist, and novelist.
 He was the author of the Yellowstone Kelly historical novels as well as the Gabriel Du Pré mysteries.
 He also wrote humor and hunting articles under the pseudonym "Coyote Jack" for Forbes FYI magazine.

+He was married to an old friend, Christine Whiteside, in 2013.

+Bowen died on April 8, 2020, at the age of 74.